6.4.3 Error Correction#

 Connection to the Toric Code (§2.3.3)#

-The toric code — introduced in Ch2 as a topological model for anyons — is a quantum error correcting code in disguise.
-The stabilizers are the vertex operators \(\hat{A}_v = \prod_{j\in v}\hat{\sigma}^x_j\) and plaquette operators \(\hat{B}_p = \prod_{j\in p}\hat{\sigma}^z_j\) on a 2D lattice.
+The toric code is a quantum error correcting code with vertex operators \(\hat{A}_v = \prod_{j\in v}\hat{X}_j\) and plaquette operators \(\hat{B}_p = \prod_{j\in p}\hat{Z}_j\) as stabilizers.

 Full circle: The anyons of Ch2 are the error syndromes of Ch6.
 Topological quantum computing uses anyon braiding for fault-tolerant logic gates — connecting the course’s two great themes: topology and quantum information.